damiancipolat/handle_money_in_js/README.md

 NOT!
 It happens exactly in python and JAVA:

 **Python code:**
+The same situation in python.

 <img src="https://github.com/damiancipolat/handle_money_in_js/blob/master/doc/python.png?raw=true" width="600px"/>

 **Java code:**
+The same situation in JAVA!!

 <img src="https://github.com/damiancipolat/handle_money_in_js/blob/master/doc/java.png?raw=true" width="600px"/>

 These two languages ​​are reliable to work with numbers, surely yes! so jS too.
-They all use the ieee 754 standard.
+They all use the IEEE 754 standard.

 ## How to handle money?
 Use decimals and floating point is the best way?
 I think it is the **most natural** way when we think about it, but